 In carefully selected patients, both single-incision laparoscopic cholecystectomy (SILC) and robotic cholecystectomy have been shown to be feasible and safe approaches in institutions with available technology.
 Although both techniques have been noted to have slightly longer operative times (mean difference of 18.5 minutes), a steep learning curve is observed and no increase in overall complication rates has been reported.

 The most feared complication of laparoscopic cholecystectomy is injury to the common bile duct.
 The reported incidence of bile duct injuries varies from 0% to 3% depending on the underlying pathology necessitating cholecystectomy.
-Minor biliary injuries include cystic duct leaks and biliary leaks from the hepatic ...
+Minor biliary injuries include cystic duct leaks and biliary ...